Waltontan/FinalProject/README.md

 # Purpose and motivation

-The [Wine Quality Predictor App](http://winepredict-env.eba-knafuyum.ap-southeast-2.elasticbeanstalk.com/), is for winemakers and connoisseurs alike to predict the quality of wine based on a series of chemical parameters.
+The [Wine Quality Predictor App](http://winepredict-env.eba-knafuyum.ap-southeast-2.elasticbeanstalk.com/) allows users to predict the quality of wine based on a series of chemical parameters.
+The app is primarily for prospective winemakers to see whether theyre on to a winner, or whether its time to head back to the old drawing board.

+The app also provides some context to Wine and Alchol consumption.
+Alcohol is quite a big part of the australian culture & industry.
+In this project we want to explore the different impact and habit related to alcohol around the world.

 The app is hosted on AWS using Elastic Beanstalk (ELB).